Pure Imagination (comics)

 Pure Imagination is a comic book, magazine, and comics-related book publisher run by Greg Theakston since 1975.

-While briefly doing some original comics in the 1990s, as well a publishing a few "girlie" magazines, Pure Imagination's main focus has been publishing books to preserve the great works of several comic artists.
+While briefly doing some original comics in the 1990s, as well as publishing a few "girlie" magazines, Pure Imagination's main focus has been publishing books to preserve the great works of several comic artists.
 This includes the aborted Complete Jack Kirby series, and the several Reader volumes that continue to this day.
 Another series is Edge of Genius, which focuses on the period in which artists "come into their own."
 Pure Imagination has also produced some CDs that reprint multiple editions of the Reader books.